Antenatal anxiety

 Types of anxiety conditions

-There are a number of different types of anxiety conditions, each of which has a different set or cluster of symptoms:
+There are a number of different types of anxiety conditions.
+Each has a different set or cluster of symptoms:

 Type of anxiety disorderDescription